-Tihar is yet another great Hindu festival falling in the month of late October and early November, also well-known as the festival of lights.
+Tihar is yet another great Hindu festival falling in the month of late October and early November- a busy trekking season, also well-known as the festival of lights.
 The festival regards to the worshiping of Goddess Laxmi (the goddess of wealth).
 Hindus celebrate the festival by decorating their houses with lit oil lamps.
 The nights in the entire city looks like a sparkling diamond, thus it is also popular as ‘Deepawali’ festival.
 The festival lasts for five days.
 The festival has a meaning for life and prosperity.
-This great Hindu festival is more eco-friendly that inspires to worship the living creatures in the world.
+Tihar, a great Hindu festival is more eco-friendly that inspires to worship the living creatures in the world.

 The first day of Tihar is ‘Kag Tihar’, appreciation of crows.
 Crow refers to as the messenger of death and honoured on the first day of the festival.
 The second day is ‘Kukur Tihar’, felicitation of dogs.
 We pray to the dogs to look after our houses as they guard the gate of the underworld (Patal or Yamalok) and to avoid destruction that might overcome to our homes.
 On this day the dogs seem running around with garlands on their neck.